-Just this past week two of my friends asked me about deodorant largely because they are trying out new ones that are more natural.
-The usual course of action for people is to head right to Tom’s of Maine since they have really cornered the marketing on “safe” deodorant.
-In both instances this week those friends complained that the Tom’s caused reactions on their skin and asked why and what to use instead.
+When looking for a natural deodorant, the usual course of action for people is to head right to Tom’s of Maine since they have really cornered the marketing on “safe” deodorant.
+I have heard several complaints that the Tom’s caused reactions on their skin and asked me why and what to use instead.
 I’ve covered this topic before but since I’ve recently gotten so many questions about deodorant lately I think it’s time to revisit it.
 I’m not certain what causes so many people to react unfavorable to the Tom’s of Maine deodorant but I have heard this for years.
 My father experienced bad rashes from the Long Lasting formula and was ok once he switched back to the basic formula.
 I think this might end up being the common theme when people complain about these reactions.
-I have never included Tom’s on my list of recommendations due to the Propylene Glycol content.

 What’s Wrong With My Deodorant?